 The most important health rule for turtle keepers is to wash your hands before and after handling your turtle or its habitat.

+The Salmonella germs won't make the turtles sick, but they can make people sick!
 So the number one rule for keeping ourselves healthy is to wash our hands immediately after touching our turtles or anything our turtles have touched.
 You also can use hand sanitizer (the kind you get at the pharmacy) after you wash and dry your hands.

 Especially the water.
 Remember that turtles eat, drink, swim, defecate (poop), and urinate (pee), all in the same water.
 That water can get very dirty, very quickly; and the dirtier it gets, the more full of germs it will be.
 These germs can make both you and your turtle sick, so you have to keep it clean by using a big enough tank and a good filter, quickly removing any food leftovers (or feeding your turtle in a separate tank), and performing regular water changes.